 If 2017 was as outstanding for everything else as it was for video games, it might have been the greatest year in human history.
 Okay, that may be a bit of a stretch.
 But still, what a fantastic year it was for my favorite entertainment medium.

-I’ve been mulling my feelings on the game I had the fortune–and, in some cases, misfortune–to get my hands on.
+I’ve been mulling my feelings on the games I had the fortune–and, in some cases, misfortune–to get my hands on.
 My top 10 games of 2017 list is still a work in progress (but will be posted soon).
 In the meantime, I whipped up a list of somewhat arbitrary categories to slot other games into.
-With the bulk of great titles that arrived, I need a reason to talk up experiences that may not make my definitive top 10.
+With the bulk of quality entertainment that arrived, I need a reason to talk up experiences that may not make my definitive top 10.

 Best Unexpected Surprise – Madden 18 Longshot

 I have a checkered history with sports games.
 Though I care little for watching sports on TV, I’ll occasionally give video game incarnations a shot because, well, they’re games.
 My history with Madden in particular largely consists of random pick-up games against friends once in a blue moon.
 But when I heard EA Sports planned to implement a story mode, titled Longshot, into Madden 18, genuine interest stirred in me for the first time.
 Sports may not do much for me but I do enjoy a good sports drama.